stedolan/counterexamples/src/side-effect-types.md

     type t2 = (F (struct type t = int end)).t   (* error *)
     ```

-    (Anonymous functor parameters also cause other surprises: see [the
+    (Anonymous module parameters also cause other surprises: see [the
     avoidance problem](avoidance.md))

   - **Restrict effects of expressions appearing in types**